 - This percentage shows the effective ownership of the Operating Partnership in the properties listed.
-On June 30, 2013, Hines REIT owned a 94.4% interest in the Operating Partnership as its sole general partner.
-Affiliates of Hines owned the remaining 5.6% interest in the Operating Partnership.
-In addition, the Company owned an approximate 27.1% non-managing general partner interest in the Core Fund as of June 30, 2013.
-The Core Fund does not own 100% of these properties; its ownership interest in its properties ranges from 40.6% to 82.8%. - (2) In July 2013, we sold the Raytheon/DIRECTV buildings and One Wilshire for a contract sales price of \$550.0 million, exclusive of transaction costs and closing prorations. - (3) This amount represents the percentage leased assuming the Company owns a 100% interest in each of these properties.
+On September 30, 2013, Hines REIT owned a 94% interest in the Operating Partnership as its sole general partner.
+Affiliates of Hines owned the remaining 6% interest in the Operating Partnership.
+In addition, the Company owned an approximate 27.1% non-managing general partner interest in the Core Fund as of September 30, 2013.
+The Core Fund does not own 100% of these properties; its ownership interest in its properties ranges from 40.6% to 82.8%. - This amount represents the percentage leased assuming the Company owns a 100% interest in each of these properties.
 The percentage leased based on the Company's effective ownership interest in each property is 85%.

-In order to provide capital for these investments, we have raised approximately \$2.7 billion through public offerings of our common stock since we commenced our initial public offering in June 2004.
+In order to provide capital for the investments described above, which were made prior to 2010, we raised approximately \$2.5 billion through public offerings of our common stock since we commenced our initial public offering in June 2004.
 In consideration of market conditions and other factors, our board of directors determined to cease sales of our shares to new investors pursuant to our third public offering as of January 1, 2010.
 However, we have continued to sell shares under our dividend reinvestment plan.
 Based on market conditions and other considerations, we do not currently expect to commence any future offerings other than those related to shares issued under our dividend reinvestment plan.

-As with most commercial real estate, our portfolio of assets has not been immune to the effects of a recession.
-However, due to the quality and diversification of our portfolio, we continue to believe that our portfolio is relatively well-positioned to recover from the negative impact as a result of the recent economic down cycle.
-In fact, we sold our 50% interest in Distribution Park Rio in January 2013, our indirectly-owned industrial property in Rio de Janeiro, Brazil, which we acquired in June 2007 for an initial investment of \$28.9 million, to an entity partially owned by an affiliate of Hines.
-The net proceeds received for our 50% interest in Distribution Park Rio were \$43.3 million.
+We sold our 50% interest in Distribution Park Rio in January 2013, our indirectly-owned industrial property in Rio de Janeiro, Brazil, which we acquired in June 2007 for an initial investment of \$28.9 million, to an entity partially owned by an affiliate of Hines.
 In addition, in March 2013, we sold Williams Tower, which we acquired in May 2008 for a net contract purchase price of \$271.5 million.
-We received net proceeds of \$228.4 million in relation to the sale of these properties.
+Also, in July 2013, we sold the Raytheon/DIRECTV buildings and One Wilshire for a net contract sales price of \$550.0 million.
+We originally acquired the Raytheon/DIRECTV buildings and One Wilshire in March 2008 and August 2007, respectively, for a net contract purchase price of \$407.0 million.
+We received proceeds of \$526.1 million before retiring \$249.8 million in mortgage loans in relation to this sale and paying \$9.8 million in prepayment penalties on the settlement of the mortgage loans.
 Due to the strategic asset sale of Williams Tower during the first quarter of 2013 as well as the sales of assets in 2010 and 2011, we declared a special distribution of \$198.0 million, resulting in a distribution to stockholders of \$0.80 per share, which was paid during the three months ended June 30, 2013 to all stockholders of record as of April 2, 2013.
 This distribution was designated by us as a special distribution, which is a return of a portion of the stockholders' invested capital and, as such, reduced their remaining investment in us.